anira-project/anira/docs/sphinx/usage.rst

    * - Object
      - Description
    * - ``anira::ModelConfig``
-     - The model: one entry per engine (a file or bytes), its input and output tensors, its state, the instance ceiling and the anchor tensor the host geometry refers to.
+     - The model: one entry per export (an engine, and a provider when pinned; a file or bytes), its input and output tensors, its state, the instance ceiling and the anchor tensor the host geometry refers to.
 Travels with the model; its file form is the model file.
    * - ``anira::TensorSpec``
      - One tensor of the model: data type, role, tagged axes, the window and overlap a streamed tensor is consumed with, the output latency.